 There is strong evidence that maximum 30km/h roads save lives, especially among pedestrians, cyclists, children, and young people, and have environmental and other benefits.

-NGOs around the world will use the week to push toward commitments for 30km/h, recognizing that different countries are at different stages in that journey, that policy change takes more than a week and a campaign and that change in attitudes, policy and implementation will be incremental.
+NGOs around the world have used the week to push toward with long term commitments for 30 km/h limits at community, city, regional, and national levels, recognizing that different countries are at different stages in that journey and that policy change takes more than a week.
+Change in attitudes, policy and implementation will be incremental.

 Read case studies from Alliance members around the world campaigning for 30km/h